A Kill in the Morning

 Alternate History Flag for A Kill in the Morning

-In the Alternate History of A Kill in the Morning , the British Mandate of Palestine has become a dominion of the British Empire.
+In the Alternate History of A Kill in the Morning , Israel is a dominion of the British Empire.

 Want to read it?